neontvn/TicketingApp/README.md

 # Ticketing App

 The Ticketing App is an E-Commerce Web app using Microservices built with Node, React, Docker and Kubernetes.
-This app currently works on localhost only and is yet to be deployed to the cloud.
+This app is in its first version and currently works on localhost only & is yet to be deployed to the cloud.

 # Tech Stack